clarkspencerc/readmegenerator/README1.md

 7. [Questions](#questions)

 ## Description
-test
+Says hello to any and all visitors

 ## Installation
-test
+from the website to your computer

 ## Usage
-ljlakjsd
+to send greeetings to friends and family

 ## Contribution
-a;lsdkfj
+spencer

 ## Test
-undefined
+by each user in their commandline

 ## License
 Mozilla

 ## Questions
-For any questions please contact me at asdf or find me on github at ;lasd
+For any questions please contact me at clarkspencerc@gmail.com or find me on github at clarkspencerc